SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 #### Handling interpolated values
 The interpolated values are an artefact of the preprocessing logic in the starting kit.
-Therefore I decided to NOT include interpolated data points because of the evaluation metric (squared error in future window).
+Therefore I decided to NOT include interpolated data points.
 Including interpolated values would encourage the model to learn to continue the interpolation to the next real data point but this next real data point will obviously not be available when considering future data!
 {% include image.html url="/img/EC/remove_interpolations.jpg" description="<small>Removing Interpolations</small>" %}